 “We are very excited about this additional Amtrak service to the region, and the revised schedules for the peninsula that will allow expanded day trips to Richmond and Washington.
 Along with our new multimodal transportation center, currently in the design phase, the improved passenger rail service will offer our residents more options and better facilities for travel in Virginia and the northeast,” said McKinley Price, Mayor, City of Newport News.

-Today’s celebration marks the next chapter of Virginia’s enormously successful commitment to growing passenger rail services across the state.
+Last week’s announcement is the next chapter of Virginia’s enormously successful commitment to growing passenger rail services across the state.
 The Commonwealth’s initial investment in support of Amtrak began over a decade ago when it stepped up to save the Newport News service.
 Since then, four Governors from both parties have launched the nation’s most successful state-supported service to Lynchburg in 2009, brought one train to Norfolk in 2012, worked with the General Assembly to create the Intercity Passenger Rail Operating and Capital Fund, and returned passenger rail to Roanoke in 2018.